natebarksdale/natebarksdale.github.io/src/content/blog/2010-12-28-mix-cd-wisconsionable.md

 description: This mix, set within the context of Wisconsin, navigates the challenging landscape of musical influences while keeping dairy mentions at bay.
 From the **50 States!** series of CDs, it showcases a variety of artists while including a nod to Liberace's significant contribution to pop music from the state.
 emoji: 🎶
 tags:
-  - 🎤 Artists
+  - 🇺🇸 United States
-  - 🧀 Dairy
+  - 🎶 Activities
-  - 🌲 Nature
+  - 🌍 Culture
-  - 📀 Music
+  - 📀 CDs
 haiku: |
   Wisconsin's sweet tunes,
   Liberace graces all,